A Simplified

 more distance than a tense and jerky one.

-- It gives you lag
+- It

-in your swing.
+gives you lag in your swing.

-Try getting into
+Try

-your impact position
+getting into your impact position

-then apply the pressure.
-(See
+and then apply the

-picture
+picture on

 the right.)
-The clubhead

-will
+The clubhead will

-to lag behind your
+want to lag behind

-hands and the
+your hands and the

-leans forward.
+shaft leans forward.

 This lag promotes

-solid impact and
+more solid impact

-longer distance.
+and longer distance.
 It

-also come in handy
+will also come

-when you want to
+in handy when you want to

-a knock down shot
+hit a knock

-into the wind since
+down shot into the wind since

-it
+it de-lofts

-de-lofts the club.
+the club.

-The slow-motion
+The

 Simplifications